dr-js/ditor/CONCEPT/0-intro.md

 And with the reduced complexity, a basic editor may support it directly.
-It'll be good to have a relatively simple editor, with lower cpu & memory usage than an IDE, but support heavier feature like code formatting, output transpiled/minimized/packed code.
+It'll be good to have a relatively simple editor, with lower cpu & memory usage than an IDE, but support heavier features like code formatting and outputting transpiled/minimized/packed code.

 #### editing graph in editor should be more readable, and require less key stroke
-Consider rendering the graph as text for a familiar editing experience.
+Consider rendering the graph as text as a familiar editing experience.

-And since the text render is done dynamically and locally, each one can use their output style config to get what they read most comfortably. and skip the whole fuss about how text code should be styled: it's un-styled graph, job done.
+Since the text rendering is done dynamically and locally, each one can use their output style config to get what they read most comfortably. and skip the whole fuss about how text code should be styled: it's un-styled graph, job done.

-And when writing the code, the auto complete can be more confidant about what we want to type, since the data in graph is pre-sorted and generally typed.
+Then, when writing code, the auto completion can be more confident about what we want to type, since the data in graph is pre-sorted and generally typed.

 #### editor language support means define the text render syntax, the valid graph structure, and predefined system lib to reference from
-For a graph base editor to support a language, some definition/rules should be provided:
+For a graph base editor to support a language, some definitions/rules should be provided:
 - A rule to render syntax is needed for correctly getting the text code output from the graph data.
 - A definition of graph structure is needed to limit the graph the the code inside is actually within the language syntax.
 - One or more predefined system lib to reference system function/value from, so the types and lib-functions can be globally available.

 #### translate graph to multiple similar language (practical maybe?)
-Another possibility is to support output/transpile to multiple similar language from a shared graph, this will allow some basic/common logic being shared more easily, skip tedious manual translation.
+Another possibility is to support output/transpile to multiple similar languages from a shared graph, which will enable some basic/common logic to be shared more easily, skipping tedious manual translation.